onap/doc/docs/guides/onap-developer/settingup/fullonap.rst

 ONAP components
 ---------------
-The following table presents the mapping between the created VM and the ONAP components, and provides informtaion about he VM (flavor and image):
+The following table presents the mapping between the created VM and the ONAP components, and provides VM information (flavor and image):

     ===================  =================   =======  ============
     VM name              ONAP project(s)     Flavor   Image